MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Send a hero card

 Besides simple image or video attachments, you can attach a **hero card**, which allows you to combine images and buttons in one object, and send them to the user.
+Markdown is supported for most text fields, but support may vary by channel.

 # [C#](#tab/csharp)

 To compose a message with a hero card and button, you can attach a `HeroCard` to a message.
 The source code shown here is based on the [Handling Attachments](https://aka.ms/bot-attachments-sample-code) sample.

 ```csharp
 using Microsoft.Bot.Builder;